Tutorial: Getting Started with APIs

 In essence, APIs are a gateway to an external server that is granting you access to its contents, sometimes with a special key involved, and sometimes with access restrictions.
 Given the complexities of an API, the conversation between applications is not simple.
 Rather, it is an intelligent conversation between intellectuals who have specific questions and answers for one another.

 A REpresentational State Transfer (REST) API is one type commonly used in web services allowing users (the client) to send requests and receive responses from the server using HTTP methods such as GET or POST.
-To process the responses obtained from a REST API, it is important to understand the JSON data type since your data will be returned in a nested structure by default.
+It is important to understand the JSON data type to process the responses obtained from a REST API since your data will be returned in a nested structure by default.
 Also common among web formats is XML.
-Although it can be returned as a REST response, XML is commonly associated with Simple Object Access Protocol (SOAP) APIs given that it is the only format supported by SOAP.
+Although it can be returned as a REST response, XML is commonly associated with Simple Object Access Protocol (SOAP) APIs, given that it is the only format supported by SOAP.
 Compared to REST, SOAP APIs are generally used for larger scale web services.

 APIs and FME